 Philipp Linden is a sociologist (M.Sc.) and works as research assistant and doctoral candidate in the junior research group MEPYSO at the University of Siegen.
 His research interests are in the field of medical sociology and demography of health, the consequences of medicalization and psychologization of unemployment and early childhood development as well as quantitative research methods.

-Claus WendtAcknowledgments

-Earlier versions of this article were presented at the RC 19 Annual Meeting “Global Crises and Social Policy: Coping with Conflict, Migration and Climate Change”, Mannheim University, Germany; August 28-30 2019.
+Claus Wendt, PhD., is Professor of Sociology of Health and Healthcare systems at the University of Siegen.
+He is a 2008-09 Harkness/Bosch Fellow of Health Policy & Practice at Harvard School of Public Health and J. F. Kennedy Fellow at Harvard’s Center for European Studies.
+His research interests include international comparisons of welfare states and healthcare systems, health policy and demographic change, and the sociology of health.

 Funding